dantuluri/Energy/README.md

 Javascript/HTML/CSS Frontend

-An open-source project made by: @kirtan-shah , @dantuluri
+An open-source project made by:

 ## Development - Simple Guide
 Clone or "download" repository to your local machine: